-Online visa expansion
+Online visa application

 From 9 December 2013, the department will introduce ImmiAccount.

-ImmiAccount provides a single entry point to the department's online visa application systems.
+ImmiAccount provides a single entry point to the department\'s online visa application systems.
 ImmiAccount is a self-service web portal that enables you to create, submit, pay for and manage all online applications in one online system.

 It is the front door to all online visa services managed by the department and will connect you to other departmental online services, such as My Health Declarations, Visa Finder, Visa Entitlement Verification Online (VEVO), and the Pricing Estimator.